 - Kiuwan (a division of Idera, Inc.) provides an application security testing and analytics platform – including SAST and SCA solutions – that reduces risk and improves change management and DevOps processes

-- Puma Scan Professional - A .NET C# static source code analyzer that runs as a Visual Studio IDE extension, Azure DevOps extension, and Command Line (CLI) executable.
+- Puma Scan (Puma Security) - A .NET C# static source code analyzer that runs as a Visual Studio IDE extension, Azure DevOps extension, and Command Line (CLI) executable.

 - Seeker (Synopsys) Seeker performs code security without actually doing static analysis.
 Seeker does Interactive Application Security Testing (IAST), correlating runtime code & data analysis with simulated attacks.
 It provides code level results without actually relying on static analysis.

 - Thunderscan SAST (DefenseCode) - Static security analysis for 27+ languages.